Disappearing Bedside Clock

 The proximity sensor detects your body heat, and it tends to be particularly sensitive at night when the room is cooler and your hand is warm.
 With a bit of practice, many find their hand is detected several inches away from the front of their iPhone.
 The sensor is located above the screen, next to the earpiece, so a slow wave of your hand in front of it results in the greatest sensing distance.

-Is it possible to turn off the display completely once the time has disappeared?
+Is it possible to turn off the display completely once the time has disappeared on LCD devices?

-Unfortunately, iOS does not allow an app to directly switch off the device's display backlight.
+Unfortunately, iOS does not allow an app to directly switch off the display backlight used on LCD devices.
 Disappearing Bedside Clock can only lower the brightness level to the same minimum as you can achieve manually using the slider in the control panel, which it does if brightness dimming is enabled in Disappearing Bedside Clock's Settings scene.
 Disappearing Bedside Clock remains active in order to respond to touch gestures, vibration detection, and proximity sensing, so iOS doesn't turn off the display due to inactivity.
 As light-sensitive users have noted, the fully dimmed screen can be seen in a dark room when their eyes become fully adjusted to the dark.